lambdaclass/elephant_in_the_room/README.md

   <location_of_backup>.sql
 ```

-This will first destroy the database and **all** its data before it applies the backup.
+WARNING: This will first destroy the database and **all** its data before it recovers the backup.